nickserv/danamccurdy.com/_posts/2016-10-09-failure-and-forgiveness.md

 ---
 title: Failure and Forgiveness
-category: life
+category: love
+published: true
 ---

-Every failed relationship
-leaves an imprint on us,
+*Every failed relationship leaves an imprint on us,
-both a lesson of what went wrong,
-and the touch of another soul
+both a lesson of what went wrong, and the touch of another soul
-that has made us richer,
+that has made us richer,and a little wiser:*
-and a little wiser:

 A PRAYER OF FORGIVENESS